How To Become a Candidate

-All prospective candidates are required to meet all of the criteria set out in the Canada Elections Act (the Act).
-Please be sure to read and understand the rules for being a candidate in Part 6 of the Act.
-There is also important information regarding the nomination process and criteria for being a candidate in the Political Financing Handbook for Candidates and Official Agents (EC 20155).
+The following is a brief overview of the steps you must take to become a candidate in a federal election.
+Prospective candidates are required to meet all the criteria set out in the Canada Elections Act (the Act).
+Please be sure to read and understand the rules for candidates in Part 6 of the Act.
+There is also important information on the nomination process and criteria for candidates in the Political Financing Handbook for Candidates and Official Agents (EC 20155).

 - You must be a Canadian citizen.

 - You must be at least 18 years old on election day.